MetaMix: Meta-state Precision Searcher for Mixed-precision Activation Quantization: MetaMix – a Meta-State Precision Searcher

 Note that the branches are differently utilized on bit-meta and bit-search training.
 As Figures \ref{fig:metamix_flow_diagram} and \ref{fig:searchstrategy_block} (left) show, in bit-meta training, for a bit-width, only the associated branch is utilized without architectural parameter $\alpha_{b_i}$ to build a single-precision network where all the layers have the same bit-width.
 However, in bit-search training, as Equation \ref{eq:bitsearch_darts} and Figures \ref{fig:metamix_flow_diagram} and \ref{fig:searchstrategy_block} (right) show, each branch obtains its own quantized result $q_i(x, b_i)$ on the given input $x$.
 All the branches are utilized by weighting softmax of assigned $\alpha_{b_i}$.

-Note also that we utilize the fixed full-precision weights, i.e., the fixed meta-state model in this step.
+Note also that, in this step, we utilize the model with fixed full-precision weights, i.e., the fixed meta-state model.
 Thus, during back-propagation, we update only the architectural parameters to minimize the training loss without updating the network weights.
 Equation \ref{eq:bitsearch_obj} shows the training loss.

 where $\mathcal{L}(w, \alpha)$ is the task loss and $\textit{r}(\alpha)$ is an L1 regularization term used to restrict the total number of bits or computation cost within a given budget. $\lambda_{r}$ is a scale factor.
 Equation \ref{eq:bitsearch_reg} shows $\textit{r}(\alpha)$ when a computation cost constraint, i.e., a target number of bit operations $\textit{t\_bops}$ is given.